Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model

 \subsection{The Dynamic Endogeneity KIM}

-The second specification of the score-driven Kinetic Ising Model we explore in this article is the Dynamic Endogeneity Kinetic Ising Model (DyEKIM).
-In the DyEKIM we let the number of time-varying parameters be a bit larger, assuming that the $J$, $h$ and $b$ parameters each have their own specific time-varying factorization.
-In principle these choices are up to the modeller, depending on the specific application and data: here we present one factorization we believe is a reasonable choice for the financial applications we propose in Sections \ref{sec:empirical2} and \ref{sec:empirical3}, albeit other implementations could be possible too.
-Going back to Eq. \ref{eq:transprob}, we now impose the following structure to each of the time-varying parameters:
+A more general specification of the score-driven KIM is the Dynamic Endogeneity Kinetic Ising Model (DyEnKIM), where we assume that each parameter $J$ and $h$ has its own specific time-varying factorization.
+Going back to Eq. \ref{eq:transprob}, we now impose the following structure to the parameters: